KhanhHoangNam/jose4j/README.md

-# Using jose4j libarary to authenticate with jwt, jwe
+# Using jose4j library to authenticate with jwt, jwe